Resitting the UCAT ANZ as a Reapplicant

 5. Collect your belongings and leave the test centre.

-6. Your UCAT ANZ results will be emailed to you shortly (usually between 30 minutes and one hour).
+6. Your UCAT ANZ results will be available in your Pearson VUE account within 24 hours.
+You will receive an email with instructions to access your score report through your account.
 All results will be delivered to UCAT ANZ Consortium universities automatically.

 7. If you’ve achieved the scores that you desire, well done.